tooniez/llama-recipes/end-to-end-use-cases/structured_parser/README.md

-# LlamaLens: Rich Document Parsing with LLMs
+# DocumentLens: Rich Document Parsing with LLMs

 A powerful, LLM-based tool for extracting structured data from rich documents (PDFs) with Llama models.